 By Madeline Klein on July 3, 2018 in life hacks

 Some avid campers wouldn’t think of anything besides hiking to the perfect spot with just a backpack and a sleeping bag.
 More power to them!
 However, we know some of you would rather have some more modern conveniences for your camping trips.
-For those loading a car to go camping (and maybe even sleeping in the car), we have some tips and tricks you may not have thought of to try out on your next trip!
+For those loading a car to go camping (and maybe even sleeping in the car), we have some tips and tricks you may not have thought of trying out on your next trip!

 1. Get a cross breeze